AntoineLavacquery/todo-list/README.md

 # Todo-list

-[Todo-list](https://antoinelavacquery.github.io/todo-list/) created with HTML, Bootstrap, JS and webpack.
-It uses browser local storage with pre-bundled todos placed from the date of opening.
+[Todo-list](https://antoinelavacquery.github.io/todo-list/) created with HTML, Bootstrap, JS, and Webpack.
+It uses browser local storage, with pre-bundled todos set from the date of first access.